orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 will do this job for you.
-This application processes a set of training geometries and an image and outputs statistics about available samples (i.e. pixel covered by the image and out of a no-data mask if provided), in the form of a xml file:
+This application processes a set of training geometries and an image and outputs statistics about available samples (i.e. pixel covered by the image and out of a no-data mask if provided), in the form of a XML file:

 -  number of samples per class